 What Are Same-Day Crowns?

 Same-day crowns, sometimes referred to as CEREC crowns or chairside crowns, are dental restorations that can be designed, manufactured, and placed during a single dental appointment.
-Unlike traditional crowns, which typically require two or more visits, same-day crowns use computer-aided design and manufacturing (CAD/CAM) technology to streamline the process.
+Unlike traditional crowns, which typically require two or more visits — with a temporary crown worn between appointments — same-day crowns use computer-aided design and manufacturing (CAD/CAM) technology to streamline the process.

-During the procedure, a dentist takes a detailed digital scan of the affected tooth and surrounding teeth.
+During the procedure, a dentist takes a detailed digital scan of the affected tooth and surrounding teeth, replacing the need for traditional putty impressions.
 This digital impression is used to design a precisely fitting crown on a computer screen.
 The design is then sent to an in-practice milling unit, which carves the crown from a solid block of ceramic material.
 Once milled, the crown is checked for fit, adjusted if necessary, and bonded to the prepared tooth.

 Meet Dr. Yasha Shirazi